 Another nice feature of his book is that it tells you how many servings, as well as the preparation and cooking times for each recipe.
 The majority of the recipes are also dairy free although a few do have cheese or other milk ingrienents.

 Purchase the book from Amazon at: Gluten-Free Cooking for KidsDid this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.